High Performance LearningEarly years students in grey blazers with house colour ties engaging in diverse learning stations in a vibrant classroom

 needed for cognitive and lifetime success.

-5. Schools can only become world-class by fostering a professional community
+5. Schools can only become world-class by developing a professional community

 instructional technique or technology can substitute for this.